armingrudd/DS-with-KNIME/README.md

 Task 2: Get total, urban and rural population of all countries in 2018 (exclude aggregates).

-Task 3: Create 2 table in sqlite database (session9.sqlite): one for general info (ID, name and region) and one for population info.
+Task 3: Create 2 tables in sqlite database (session9.sqlite): one for general info (ID, name and region) and one for population info.
 Use an integer value as the key to link tables.
 Hint: The population info table must have 4 columns; 3 columns for population info and the 4th column should be an integer key that specifies the corresponding country in general info table.

 Task 4: Using the tables in the database: (Use in-database processing)